FAQs

 Sending via USPS:

-A low declared value will get you under the radar for customs charges, but if the package is lost/stolen/destroyed you have no monetary recourse.
-Mark the package as “Warranty Repair” and there is a fair chance Canada Customs will see we are not keeping these chips, and thus may not charge taxes.
+A low declared value will get you under the radar for customs charges and keep the tariff charges low, but if the package is lost/stolen/destroyed you have no monetary recourse.
+Mark the Reason for Export field as “Warranty Repair” and there is a fair chance Canada Customs will see we are not keeping these chips, and thus may not charge duty.
 If customs does decide to ding the shipment, there is no arguing with customs, and we will have to pass the cost along to you.

 Sending via Private Shipping: